BLOCK-CONSTRUCTION-VALIDATION-AND-EXECUTION

 class Header: # 297 bytes

-bedrock_version: byte # 1 bytes
+bedrock_version: byte # 1 byte

 parent_block: hash # 32 bytes